L

 lay objects down qminm̓

-lay something down (on something) / put things down qmin̓t
+lay things down, put things down qmin̓t

 - ixíʔ qmis, taʔx̌íl̓sts, pəkʷm̓stis uɬ ixíʔ qmis, uɬ íwaʔ kčahčahm̓stis.
 Then he put them down, did like that, shook it, and then he put it down, he can’t figure out what it is.
 (PS)